Dev-Craig44/jsUnitTesting/README.md

 - Positive Testing: Ensures that our application works correctly under normal conditions.
 - Negative Testing: Checks how well our applications handles unexpected or incorrect input.

+- When testing functions with multiply execution paths, it's always good to use a coverage tool to see what paths have been tested.

+`npm run coverage`

+- Plug the index.html file that's found in the coverage folder and drag and drop into the browser.